UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 In this way we can simply define genomic regions of interest that we have found in our analysis, and can visualise them.
 As with the vast majority of the file types we'll come across, each line needs to have the same number of fields, with the exception of any header lines.
 Unlike other file types, header lines in bed files **do not** start with a comment character but can only begin with the words `browser` or `track`.
+The header lines are important in the context of genome browser custom annotation tracks, but most external tools will not tolerate their presence.

 Let's start by forming our own bed file.